furkanaskin/Weatherapp/README.md

 # Weatherapp
 ![appicon](https://user-images.githubusercontent.com/22769589/68296145-f7305d80-00a4-11ea-9cbe-24b18222bfa9.png)

-Weatherapp is a simple forecast app, which uses some APIs to fetch 5 day / 3 hour forecast data from the [OpenWeatherMap](https://openweathermap.org/forecast5) and to fetch places,cities,counties,coords etc. from [Algolia Places](https://community.algolia.com/places/).
+Weatherapp is a simple weather forecast app, which uses some APIs to fetch 5 day / 3 hour forecast data from the [OpenWeatherMap](https://openweathermap.org/forecast5) and to fetch places,cities,counties,coords etc. from [Algolia Places](https://community.algolia.com/places/).
 The main goal of this app is to be a sample of how to build an high quality Android application that uses the Architecture components, Dagger etc. in Kotlin.

 <h2 id="Outputs">Outputs</h2>
 <p><img height= "200" src="https://user-images.githubusercontent.com/22769589/68296813-82f6b980-00a6-11ea-80bc-7a0e36e6336f.gif" alt="Gif1" />